Tracey Emin: Sculpture

 Emin's 2007 solo show at Gagosian Gallery in Los Angeles' Beverly Hills included brand new sculpture works described by Emin as, "some very strange little sculptures.
 They are nearly all of animals, apart from one, which is a pineapple.
 They rest on mini-plinths made in a really brilliant LA, beach, California, Fifties surfer kind of style.
 Different woods put together in cute pattern formations.
 In some places the wood is 18th-century floorboards, some bits of cabin from tall ships or things which could have been found on the seashore – driftwood."
 The New York Times included Emin in a piece about artists who are "Originals", with a new photograph with two sculptures, one of a small bird on a thin stand and a large seagull, both sculptures placed on wooden plinths.
 Gagosian further described the many different sculptures from the show as, "a group of delicate wood and jesmonite sculptures, which expand on the spirals, rollercoasters, and bridges of recent years.
 Others incorporate cast bronze figures – seagulls, songbirds, and frogs – or objects combining cement and glass, which are placed on tables or bundled bases made from found timbers."

 In late November 2007, it was announced that Emin was one of six artists to have been shortlisted to propose a sculpture for the fourth plinth in London's Trafalgar Square.
-The other shortlisted artists were Jeremy Deller, Antony Gormley, Anish Kapoor, Yinka Shonibare, and Bob and Roberta Smith – the professional name of Patrick Brill.
+The other shortlisted artists were Jeremy Deller, Antony Gormley, Anish Kapoor, Yinka Shonibare, and Bob and Roberta Smith.

+In 2008, a small bronze sculpture, of a mitten, in the Baby Things series, was made by Emin.
+In 2010, the Foundling Museum acquired a painted bronze sculpture, attached to a wrought iron fence, referencing a "lost mitten".

 The contenders were commissioned to produce a scale model of their idea.
-On 6 January 2008, it was revealed Emin's proposal was a lifesize model of a group of four meerkats, the desert mammal.
-Entitled Something for the Future it consisted of a sculpture of four meerkats "as a symbol of unity and safety" as "whenever Britain is in crisis or, as a nation, is experiencing sadness and loss (for example, after Princess Diana's funeral), the next programme on television is 'Meerkats United.'"
-The successful proposal were announced in 2008 as Gormley, whose project One & Other occupied the plinth in summer 2009 and Shonibare, and whose work Nelson's Ship in a Bottle was unveiled in 2010.
+On 6 January 2008, it was revealed Emin's proposal was a lifesize model of a group of four meerkats, the desert mammal entitled Something for the Future.
+The meerkats were labelled "as a symbol of unity and safety..." as "whenever Britain is in crisis or, as a nation, is experiencing sadness and loss (for example, after Diana, Princess of Wales's funeral), the next programme on television is 'Meerkats United.'"
+The successful proposal were announced in 2008 as Gormley, whose project One & Other occupied the plinth in summer 2009 and Shonibare, whose work Nelson's Ship in a Bottle was unveiled in 2010.